“Look also at ships: although they are so large and are driven by fierce winds, they are turned by a very small rudder wherever the pilot desires.”

-Look also at ships: although they are so large and are driven by fierce winds, they are turned by a very small rudder wherever the pilot desires.”**

 Look also at ships: although they are so large and are driven by fierce winds,

 James challenges his readers to look at another illustration – that of a very large ship.
-The ship on which Paul traveled on his voyage to Rome had 276 people on board (Ac 27:37), indicating something of its size.
-Captains steer very large ships by very small rudders even through contrary winds.
+The ship on which Paul traveled on his voyage to Rome had 276 people on board (Ac 27:37), indicating its size.
+Captains steer huge ships by very small rudders even through contrary winds.

 they are turned by a very small rudder

-The rudder is very small in comparison to the total ship yet it guides the direction of the ship.
+The rudder is tiny compared to the total ship, yet it guides the direction of the ship.
 If we leave a ship to the winds, we will never reach our destination.
 We need a rudder to steer the ship properly.
 The rudder steers the ship in the storm.
-The winds blow us forward but we control that fierce action by a rudder.
+The winds blow us forward, but we control that fierce action by a rudder.
 The rudder allows us to turn cursing into blessing.
 There can be no motion in a sailing ship without wind.
 The Christian uses the winds of life to move in the right direction by God’s rudder for his life.

 wherever the pilot desires